BrunoVernay/VM-images-packer/Readme.md

 ### All kind of proxy ...

 I deal with 2 proxy:
-- a corporate proxy (zScaler) to access Internet
+- a corporate proxy (ex: zScaler) to access Internet
 - a local proxy (Squid) to speed-up repetitives downloads during the install only!

 #### Corporate Proxy